 Director Jennifer Kent has swept the Australian film and television industry's AACTA awards for her acclaimed film 'The Nightingale'.

 While she wasn't present to accept, Kent took out the awards for best screenplay, best direction and best film, making her the first woman to win all three categories for the same film in the same year.

 The flick's star, Aisling Franciosi -- who plays Irish convict Clare -- also nabbed the award for Best Actress.

-Filmed in Tasmania, the rape-revenge flick is set in the 18th century and follows the story of 21-year-old Irish convict Clare (played by Aisling Franciosi) who vows revenge after her family is mercilessly killed.
+Filmed in Tasmania, 'The Nightingale' is set in the 18th century and follows the story of 21-year-old Clare who vows revenge after her family is mercilessly killed.

 It also featured a number of other confronting scenes, including the slaughter of children and Indigenous people.

 The film subsequently received mixed reviews, with some criticising the "confronting" visceral imagery, while others praised Francioisi's acting in the starring role, as well as insisting that it's important to reflect upon Australia's brutal history, particularly with Indigenous Australians.

 'The Nightingale' is the second feature film directed by Jennifer Kent, who directed 2014 horror 'The Babadook'.
 The film is also produced by Bruna Papandrea, who also produced 'Big Little Lies'.

 Kent herself has previously spoken out to First Showing about filming the graphic scenes, saying, "It really pushed me to my absolute limits as a human being.
 Anyone who was on that set will tell you".